 It starts with a reddish-orange color at the bottom and gradually lightens to yellow at the top.

 The colors in this one aren’t as bright, though.
 They’re a bit more muddled, almost like a dirty martini.

 The drink is sweet and tropical, featuring vodka, pineapple juice, orange juice, and grenadine.

 Mix all the ingredients except the grenadine and strain the mixture into the glass.

-Add the grenadine to get the reddish-orange hue at the bottom; then, stick an orange garnish on the side.
+Add the grenadine to get the reddish-orange hue at the bottom.
+Then, stick an orange garnish on the side of the glass.